 And you can check which version of Nutanix CE you are running.

-The last few steps are to configure storage for use with the virtual machines.
+The last few steps are to configure storage and network for use with the virtual machines.

 Click on Home / Storage.